MSU Billings Course Descriptions

 [formerly ART 331 Renaissance and Baroque Art]

 3 cr.
-(Lec) Prerequisite: ARTH 150 or permission of instructor. (even F) Surveys the major artistic developments in Europe from the fifteenth through the seventeenth centuries.
+(Lec) Prerequisite: ARTH 150 or consent of instructor. (even F) Surveys the major artistic developments in Europe from the fifteenth through the seventeenth centuries.
 In addition to examining the stylistic evolution of Renaissance and Baroque art, this course also addresses the relationship of cultural production to social customs, intellectual trends, political systems, and religious beliefs.
 Emphasis on the works of Jan Van Eyck, Donatello, Botticelli, Leonardo daVinci, Michelangelo, Albrecht Durer, Titian, Caravaggio, Artemisia Gentileschi, Bernini, Rubens, Velazquez, and Rembrandt.

 ARTH 342 Modern Art